bsmith89/longev-mgen/doc/submission.md

 as described previously [@Smith2019].
-From this collection, a subset of samples were non-randomly selected for metagenomic sequencing in order to test several hypotheses about SCFA production.
+From this collection, a subset of samples were non-randomly selected for metagenomic sequencing in order to test several unrelated hypotheses about SCFA production.
 <!-- TODO: Is this still too ambiguous?
 Too specific? -->
 Samples were from 54 mice, with at least six treated and control representatives of both males and females at each site.